 Please note, a library card number and password are required.
 The default card number/username is your entire library card number (no spaces), and the default password or PIN is the code you were provided, such as the last 4 digits of your phone number.
 You can change your password in your Account Preferences or by contacting your local library.

 Eligible items will be automatically renewed in your account on their due date.
 Patrons with email notifications will receive an email once this process has completed listing the renewed items and new due dates.
 Please note that some items, such as interlibrary loan materials and hotspots, are not eligible for auto-renewal, and digital items (Libby, hoopla, Kanopy, etc.) are also excluded.
 Items may also be renewed in person or online, unless on hold for another patron.

 Return materials inside any York County Library location or an available outdoor book return.
 To avoid charges for damages, do not place audiovisual or Interlibrary Loan materials in an outside book return.

 Placing a hold on an item allows patrons to reserve currently unavailable materials by adding their names to a waiting list.
 Materials that are newer than six months old cannot be placed on hold from other SC Lends libraries.
 Holds can be placed at the library, by phone, or online by simply selecting "Place Hold" by the desired item.
 The library will then notify the patron when that item is available to pick up.

 Fines and Fees

-Materials returned more than one day past their due date will accrue fines for each day the item is overdue.
+The Library does not charge overdue fines on materials that are late, with the exception of special collection items (Interlibrary Loans, Mobile Hotspots, etc.).
 Patrons will be notified when materials are overdue.
 Lost or damaged materials are also subject to fees, dependent on the type or amount of damage.

 For more about charges for overdue, lost, or damaged items, see the Fines and Fees Policy.